TheArkive/ahk-pi/README.md

 There is no need to keep `Installer.ahk` or `Template.ahk` unless you have a need for them.

-This package includes two template files, one for AHK v1 and one for AHK v2.
-You can customize them as you like, and when you activate an EXE (same as installing... sort of) that template will be automatically written to `C:\Windows\ShellNew\Template.ahk` based on the major version number of the EXE you selected.
+When you activate an EXE (same as installing... sort of) the template that corresponds to the major version (v1 or v2) will be automatically written to `C:\Windows\ShellNew\Template.ahk` based on the EXE you selected.

 You can get a copy of Window Spy for AHK v2 [here](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=72333&sid=3b87fff7974d5900bc41619869692564).